joshrands/adhoc-routing-framework/README.md

 ## To Do

+1. Make update local models abstract?
+Or at least make time match current system some how...
+2. Update aodv get neighbors when local models are updated
+3. Move aodv updateNeighbors to generic NetworkMonitor

 ### Bugs

 0. Aodv's decodeReceivedPacket does not care about ports... if a data packet is sent with 0x01 as the first byte it will be classified as a RREQ message.